MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 ![](./img/WorkFlow.png)

 ##### Deployment, Setup and Installation
->> ##### Compononets Used
+>> ##### Components Used
 >> Juniper Networks vSRX from the AWS Market Place, AWS Control Tower, Organizations.
-Clouformation, Lambda, EventBridge, Systems Prarmeter Store, S3 and Resource Access Maanger are used for this solution.
-AWS Control Tower AccountFactory or Organization can be used for creaating Accounts and for Organizations.
+CloudFormation, Lambda, EventBridge, Systems Parameter Store, S3 and Resource Access Manager are used for this solution.
+AWS Control Tower Account-factory or Organization can be used for creating Accounts and for Organizations.

 >> ##### Market Place Subscriptions
->> An AWS Market Place subscription for the Juniper vSRX is required for this sollution.
+>> An AWS Market Place subscription for the Juniper vSRX is required for this solution.
 Both BYOL, or PAYG will be  needed.
-It is recomended to use the latest vSRX version.
+It is recommended to use the latest vSRX version.

->> ##### Prerequisit setup and settings
+>> ##### Prerequisite setup and settings
->> AWS Control Tower must have been previously deployed with the AWS IAM roles, Control Tower and CloudFormation, Excucution and adminstration must be deployed for all Organizations manged by Control Tower.  [https://docs.aws.amazon.com/controltower/latest/userguide/deployment.html]()
+>>> AWS Control Tower must have been previously deployed with the AWS IAM roles, Control Tower and CloudFormation, Execution and administration must be deployed for all Organizations manged by Control Tower.  [https://docs.aws.amazon.com/control tower/latest/user guide/deployment.html]()

->> S3 - Simple Storage Service
+>>> S3 - Simple Storage Service
->>> An S3 bucket must be created for the storing of Cloud Formation Templates.
+>>>> An S3 bucket must be created for the storing of Cloud Formation Templates.
 AWS Lambda will refer to these scripts for deployment.

->> IAM - Identity and Access Management
+>>> IAM - Identity and Access Management
+>>>> An administration account will be needed that is NOT the root account.
+This account should have execution privileges needed to deploy Control Tower, CloudFormation templates, Lambda, S3, and IAM roles

->>> An IAM role for lambda will need to be created.
-The lambda role will need to have access to the S3 bucket were CloudFormation templates are stored and the ability to deploy cloudformation templates.
+>>>> An IAM role for lambda will need to be created.
+The lambda role will need to have access to the S3 bucket were CloudFormation templates are stored and the ability to deploy cloud formation templates.

->>> This solution, addtionaly creates an IAM role in each child Organization account.
-This role is created for the deletetion of the default VPC and Internet Gateway and all the dependancies.
-This role can be deleted after the child OU is creaated.
-However, can be used for later adminstration uses and fine tunning.
+>>>> This solution, additionally creates an IAM role in each child Organization account.
+This role is created for the deletion of the default VPC and Internet Gateway and all the dependencies.
+This role can be deleted after the child OU is created.
+However, can be used for later administration uses and fine tuning.

->> Lambda - functions
+>>> Lambda - functions
->>> Two lambda functions need to be created.
-One for Organization registrataions, and another for account move and regitrastion.
+>>>> Two lambda functions need to be created.
+One for Organization registration, and another for account move and registration.
->>> The Organization Lambda function, lambda_main.py, is responsible for the core infrastucture and all address management for child organizational units.
+>>>> The Organization Lambda function, lambda_main.py, is responsible for the core infrastructure and all address management for child organizational units.
 This lambda function must be called by the Organization registration EventBridge.
 It should be noted that Organization unit can either be created with Control Tower or within Organizations and then registered in Control Tower.
->>> The second Lambda script, ddvpc_function.py, is responsible for the deletion on the default VPC and Internet Gateway.
-This function is called from one of two EventBridge ruels.
-Either when a new account is created in Account Factory, or if the accountis created in organizations and the account is moved.
+>>>> The second Lambda script, ddvpc_function.py, is responsible for the deletion on the default VPC and Internet Gateway.
+This function is called from one of two EventBridge rules.
+Either when a new account is created in Account Factory, or if the accounts created in organizations and the account is moved.
->>>> #### Extreme caution
+>>>>> #### Extreme caution
->>>> Extreme caution needs to be practiced for ddvpc_function.py and when it is called.
-Currenty, there are NO checks for "if" the account being moved, is in an account that is within a child organizational unit under the Security Infrastuture VPC.
+>>>>> Extreme caution needs to be practiced for ddvpc_function.py and when it is called.
+Currently, there are NO checks for "if" the account being moved, is in an account that is within a child organizational unit under the Security Infrastructure VPC.
 This check is planed for future releases.
-There are currently no tags in organizans to check and needs coding to determine, parent Organization, child Organizational Unit, and "managed" account relationships...
+There are currently no tags in organizations to check and needs coding to determine, parent Organization, child Organizational Unit, and "managed" account relationships...

->>>Lambda functions must ensure all timeouts are at least 10 minutes or scipts "may" fail to complete.
+>>>Lambda functions must ensure all timeouts are at least 15 minutes or scripts "may" fail to complete.

->> EventBridge
+>>> EventBridge
->>> Three EventBridge rules need to be created.
-Each rule trigers lambda functions specific to organizational unit registration in Control Tower, AWS Account creation within Account Factory, or an accoun that was created within Organizations, and moved into a child Organizational Unit.
+>>>> Three EventBridge rules need to be created.
+Each rule triggers lambda functions specific to organizational unit registration in Control Tower, AWS Account creation within Account Factory, or an account that was created within Organizations, and moved into a child Organizational Unit.
 It should be noted, that technically this account is not "really" managed by Control Tower.

->>>  EventBridge Organizational Unit Registration triger
+>>>>  EventBridge Organizational Unit Registration trigger
 ```
 {
   "source": ["aws.controltower"],